juliaghany/SQL-Employee-Tracker/README.md

 This Node.js command-line application allows users to manage a company's employees using a MySQL database.
 Users of this application can view, add, and update employees, departments, and roles.
 Users can remove employees as well.

-I want to acknowledge here that I did not see the requirements for how to log the tables in the command-line until after I finished this assignment.
-I am going to submit my assignment as it is, but if I need to resubmit it to

 ## Table Of Contents
 - [Installation](#installation)<br>
 - [Usage](#usage)<br>